amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 Algorithm B:

 - Open the book in the middle and check the first word on it.
-- If the word that you are looking for is alphabetically bigger, then look to the right.
+- If the word that you are looking for is alphabetically more significant, then look to the right.
 Otherwise, look in the left half.

 Which one is faster?
 The first algorithms go word by word _O(n)_, while the algorithm B split the problem in half on each iteration _O(log n)_.
 This 2nd algorithm is a binary search.